k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 # Data Generation Implementation

 The TDM data generation creates synthetic entities.
-The synthetic data is populated into the LU tables: an LU table can be populated with either with source data or generated synthetic data.
+The synthetic data are populated into the LU tables: an LU table can be populated with either with source data or generated synthetic data.

 ## LU Populations Implementation